The Marble bust of Thomas Winnington (1696 - 1746).

 Barking.
 The busts of Andrew Fountaine the

-Terracotta is now in Norwich castle Museum, Marble at Narford church, Norfolk
+Terracotta now in Norwich castle Museum, the Marble on the monument at Narford church, Norfolk

 another marble at Wilton House, a plaster bust at Yale Centre for British Art,